roidrole/Roids-Tweaker/README.md

 - Immersive Engineering Blueprint list and villager trade
 - MineralMixTweaker support for Immersive Petroleum
 - ProjectE custom fuels
-- More villager and anvil methods
+- Unidict integration
+- Villager expansion

 You can find a list of all features in the [wiki](https://github.com/roidrole/Roids-Tweaker/wiki)